cdl-geneseo/waldenms/README.md

-# waldenms
+# Walden MS
-Views of Henry David Thoreau's manuscript of Walden.
+Views of Henry David Thoreau's manuscript of _Walden_